 Distance: Overlooks with distant views reveal a variety of elevations and aspects so you are more likely to see leaf color.
 Clingmans Dome in Great Smoky Mountains National Park is the state high point of Tennessee, and Mount Mitchell, with access at Parkway at Milepost 355, is the state high point for North Carolina; either would provide a long distance view.
 But many Parkway overlooks also provide long-range views, so there are lots of options beside the tallest peak in the state.

 The bottom line is, don’t expect to pick one spot on one day on the Parkway and see the perfect cacophony of color–instead, travel a longer distance and you’re likely to meet all the criteria above and see a variety of stages of color change.

 A Fall color forecast for the mountains of North Carolina is here and a scientific opinion from Appalachian State University in Boone, NC is here.
 Sugar Mountain, NC is posting foliage updates here.
-The Virginia Department of Forestry offers typical timeframes for peak color here.
+The Virginia Department of Forestry offers typical timeframes for peak color here that is slightly different than a prediction from Virginia Tech located here.
 And the 2020 Fall Foliage Prediction Map visually depicts the color change across the entire United States by county and by week, from September 7 to November 23, 2020.

 Some things to remember about Parkway travel this Fall:

 - The Parkway’s unique features such as limited sight distances, blind curves and elevation changes, offer driving challenges.
 Please stay alert and watch for other motorists, wildlife, and bicyclists!